traccar/traccar/README.md

 ## Build

-Please read <a href="https://www.traccar.org/build/">build from source</a> documentation from the official website.
+Please read <a href="https://www.traccar.org/build/">build from source documentation</a> on the official website.

 ## License